PennLINC/qsiprep/docs/preprocessing.rst

 Preprocessing
 =========================

-There are some important considerations for how your diffusion data will be preprocessed.
+QSIPrep builds a pipeline based on your BIDS inputs.
+In general the pipeline will incorporate all the data it knows how to handle (i.e. fieldmaps, dMRI and anatomical data) automatically.
+There may be cases where you want to change the default behavior, particularly in regard to

-  1. You must choose how to combine dwi scans within a session (:ref:`merging`)
+  1. How to combine dwi scans within a session (:ref:`merging`)
   2. How to correct for susceptibility distortion.
   3. How to perform motion correction